 Lanaioli: Our Commitment to Environmental Sustainability

-The distinctive elements of our brand are:
+The distinctive elements of our Brand are:

 - uncompromising quality.

-Wool makers: only natural yarns for greater sustainability
+Lanaioli: only natural yarns for greater sustainability

 Regenerated raw materials also in the high-end fashion sector